TiddoLangerak/jest-teardown/README.md

 });
 ```

-**The first issue** that we'll run into is that it's easy to forget to add the teardown hook.
-And when we forget, this can cause failures in completely unrelated tests.
+**The first issue** is that it's easy to forget to add the teardown hook.
+And when we forget, this can cause failures in completely unrelated tests that follow later.

-**The second issue** is that we'll end up duplicating extra logic if multiple tests have similar setup needs.
+**The second issue** is that we'll end up duplicating additional logic if multiple tests have similar setup needs, without a good way of abstracting this.

 **The third issue** is that sharing state between the setup to the teardown is rather convoluted, as it needs to be passed through exposed variables in a higher (unrelated) scope.
 <details>